YUKON OK – OKC Metro

 City of Yukon OK OKC Metro is one of the ‘bedroom communities’ on West side of OKC Metro.
 The city with a robust Bohemian/Czech heritage , a corridor of the famous Chisholm Trail, home to Chisholm Trail Festival & Czech Festival , home of Western film legend Dale Robertson, beloved country singer Garth Brooks and Grady the Cow!

 Yukon OK was founded by A.N.
 Spencer (a cattleman from Texas) in 1891 and was named for the Yukon River in Alaska.
 Historically, Yukon served as an urban center for local farmers and an area of a large milling operation.
 Yukon’s Best Flour sign is still widely recognized.
 It shines brightly at night at the top of the iconic flour mill on historical Rt 66.

 I plan to write more about Yukon’s history and its beginnings soon, so please watch for it.
 Or better yet, subscribe to my blog.

-City of Yukon OK experienced a rapid growth in the last decade.
+The City of Yukon OK – OKC Metro experienced a rapid growth in the last decade.
 Still, the town prides itself to be family oriented and keeps a small town atmosphere.
 Yukon, OK covers about 25miles with a population of about 25,000 residents.

-Being a long time resident of Yukon OK, I witnessed a lot of great changes and a tremendous growth of this town.
-Sometimes it seems like the progress happens too fast, however, I might be a little nostalgic.
+Being a long time resident of Yukon OK I witnessed a lot of great changes and tremendous growth of this town.
+With each new venue there is more and more added for enjoyment of Yukon’s residents.
+Sometimes it seems like the progress happens too fast but perhaps I am a little nostalgic.

 Yukon, OK has 11 highly rated Yukon Public Schools and excellent private schools like St John’s Nepomuk Catholic School, Southwest Covenant Schools and Harvest Hills Christian School.